istefanis/lti-freq-domain-toolbox/README.md

 lti-freq-domain-toolbox
 =======================

-lti-freq-domain-toolbox is a collection of functions for lti dynamical systems written in [Racket](http://racket-lang.org) that deal with tasks as:
+The lti-freq-domain-toolbox is a collection of functions written in [Racket](http://racket-lang.org), which lets Control Systems engineers study LTI (linear time-invariant) dynamical systems - from PID controllers to more complex systems.

+It can perform tasks such as:
-* computation of the transfer function (tf) of a system modeled by interconnected tf blocks in the s-domain
+* computation of the overall transfer function (tf) of a system that is modeled by interconnected tfs in the s-domain
-* generation of bode & nyquist plots
+* generation of its Bode and Nyquist plots
-* arithmetic computation of its time-domain response.
+* numerical computation of its time domain response

 =======================
-#####To use:
+To use:

 1. Get Racket from: http://racket-lang.org and install